- This event has passed.

 What to Bring

-Midge repellant.
-(No midges in April, but they can be an issue in damp weather in the summer.)
+- Midge repellant (they can be an issue in damp weather in the summer.)

 You can travel to Falcarragh easily by public transport.